 Figures 7 and 6e show change in surface albedo and its zonal mean.
-Increasing albedo over North America middle latitude and eastern Siberia due to change in vegetation (boreal forest in modern but grassland in the Pliocene; Fig. 1; Haywood et al., 2013; Hill et al., 2014), a part of OVL effect, contributes to the regional difference in the SAT change (Figs. 5c, 7c).
-Over the
+Increasing albedo over North America middle latitude and eastern Siberia due to change in vegetation (boreal forest in modern but grassland in the Pliocene; Fig. 1; Haywood et al.,

-- 20 Northern Hemisphere high latitude, the reduced ice sheets (Figs. 1, 3) and a reduction of surface albedo (Figs. 6e, 7c) due to northward shift of boreal forest (deciduous conifer, tundra and bare soil regions over northern Canada and northeastern Eurasia; Fig. 1) result in regional warming (Fig. 5c, d).
+- 10 2013; Hill et al., 2014), a part of OVL effect, contributes to the regional difference in the SAT change (Figs. 5c, 7c).
+Over the high latitude (deciduous conifer, tundra and bare soil regions over northern Canada and northeastern Eurasia; Fig. 1), northward shift of boreal forest leads to a reduction of surface albedo (Figs. 6e, 7c) and resultant regional warming (Fig. 5c).
 Surface snow cover (not shown) also affects partly the land surface albedo.
-The high latitude SAT is more sensitive to imposed albedo change due to the altered vegetation cover (Fig. 1) than low latitude (Davin and de Noblet-Ducoudré, 2010), consistent with the substantial Arctic warming found in current study - (Fig. 5) and previous studies (Willeit et al., 2013; Zhang and Jiang, 2014).
-Decreasing albedo over the high latitude ocean (the Arctic and Antarctic Ocean) corresponds to sea ice reductions (Fig. 6e, f) that are larger than the PlioMIP1 (Fig. 6f; Howell et al., 2016).
+Decreasing albedo over the high latitude ocean (the Arctic and Antarctic Ocean) corresponds to sea ice reductions (Fig. 6e, f) that are larger than the PlioMIP1 (Fig. 6f; - 15 Howell et al., 2016).
 Sea ice and snow albedo feedback contributes to the differential polar and global-mean warming between the two runs.
 Over semi-arid and arid land regions, local SAT change corresponds well with precipitation change (Fig. 8; e.g. Kamae et al., 2011).
-OVL leads to increased precipitation over western North America, tropical Africa, and - 30 Indian subcontinent (Fig. 8c), resulting in surface cooling (Fig. 5c) via changing surface heat fluxes (not shown).

-The precipitation response in the PlioMIP2 run, dominated by OVL effect, is generally larger than the PlioMIP1 run (Figs. 6c, 8; Fig. 7g in KU12).
-The anomalous middle and high latitude warming associated with the altered boundary conditions (e.g. darker land surface due to northward shift of boreal forest; Fig. 1) could affect the large-scale precipitation pattern via changing atmospheric circulations (Sect.
+OVL leads to increased precipitation over western North America, tropical Africa, and Indian subcontinent (Fig. 8c), resulting in surface cooling (Fig. 5c) via changing surface heat fluxes (not shown). - The precipitation response in the PlioMIP2 run, dominated by OVL effect, is generally larger than the PlioMIP1 run (Figs. 6c, 8; Fig. 7g in KU12).
+The anomalous middle and high latitude warming could affect the large-scale precipitation pattern via changing atmospheric circulations (Sect.
 3.3).
-For example, tropical precipitation associated with Intertropical Convergence Zones (ITCZs) is sensitive to inter-hemispheric warming asymmetry (e.g. Braconnot et al., 2007).
-In the tropical Atlantic, inter-hemispheric warming gradient (warmer in the North Atlantic than the South Atlantic; Fig. 5g) affects the Atlantic and African ITCZ precipitation (Fig. 8c; e.g. Zhang and Delworth, 2006).
-In addition, regional alterations of land surface

-- 5 condition can also affect local precipitation.
-The expansions of the lakes over tropical Africa and mid-latitude western North America (Fig. 2c) reduce surface sensible heat flux and enhance local hydrological cycle (e.g. surface evaporation and precipitation; Pound et al., 2014).
+For example, Atlantic interhemispheric warming gradient (warmer in the North Atlantic than the South Atlantic; Fig. 5g) affects the tropical Atlantic precipitation (Fig. 8c; e.g. Zhang and Delworth, 2006).
+In addition, regional alterations of land surface condition can also affect local precipitation.
+The expansions of the lakes over tropical Africa and mid-latitude western North America (Fig. 2c) reduce surface sensible heat flux and enhance - 25 local hydrological cycle (e.g. surface evaporation and precipitation; Pound et al., 2014).
 The enhanced precipitation over the semi-arid regions is an important factor for simulating the Pliocene vegetation pattern (Kamae and Ueda, 2011; Contoux et al., 2013; Pound et al., 2014).
-The tropical precipitation changes may also be associated with changes in regional land-sea temperature contrast and seasonal monsoon circulations - 10 (e.g. R. Zhang et al., 2013).